Fernand "Tex" N. Dutile

 Office: 2188 Eck Hall of Law

 Dutile’s teaching and scholarship concentrate in two areas.
-He teaches criminal law to first-year students and has written extensively in that area.
-He also teaches and writes on the law of education.
+He taught criminal law to first-year students and wrote extensively in that area.
+He also taught and wrote on the law of education.
 He served as faculty editor of the Journal of College & University Law, the hallmark publication of the National Association of College and University Attorneys (NACUA) (1986-94), and has been a member of that publication’s editorial board since 1986.
 In 1994, NACUA honored his work by naming him a lifetime fellow of the association.
-Professor Dutile has served on countless University and Law School committees, including the Academic Council, of which he was a member for about a quarter- century.
+Professor Dutile has served on countless University and Law School committees, including the Academic Council, of which he was a member for about a quarter-century.
 In 2001, the University’s Alumni Association conferred on him its Armstrong Award, bestowed annually on a graduate who has provided “outstanding” service as an employee.
-Professor Dutile has earned two Presidential Awards at Notre Dame (1982 and 2006).
+Professor Dutile earned two Presidential Awards at Notre Dame (1982 and 2006).
 He also garnered the University’s Faculty Award in 2004.
-His Alma Mater, Assumption College, presented him with its Outstanding Achievement Award in 2007.
+His alma mater, Assumption College, presented him with its Outstanding Achievement Award in 2007.

-Dutile retired from the law school in 2011.
+Dutile retired from Notre Dame Law School in 2011.

 - LAW60302, Criminal Law

 - LAW70313, Law of Education